YasserCoconut/nba-rookie-career-classification/README.md

 - Adding confusion matrices and ROC curves
 - Improving reproducibility by setting random seeds in all scripts
 - Organizing scripts into a cleaner pipeline or notebook format
-- Adding a `requirements.txt` file for easier setup

 ## Author